amn32/ML_implementations/README.md

-# mlportopt - Overview
+# Overview

 Here is a collection of the models and algorithms I have implemented in Python.
-Please refere to the relevant notebooks in the ML_notebooks folder for guided explanations.
+Please refer to the relevant notebooks in the ML_notebooks folder for guided explanations.

 Full documentation coming soon as a readthedocs webpage - full conversion to Numpy style docstring in progress